Skip to content

 Back Pain Conditions We Treat

-SportsCare Physical Therapists are experts in back pain treatment and back injury rehabilitation.
+SportsCare & Armworks Physical and Hand Therapy are experts in back pain treatment and back injury rehabilitation.
 Below are conditions often associated with low back pain that may cause distress and limit the range of motion of the spine.
 PT for back pain or spinal issues can greatly improve one’s quality of life.
 Our physical therapists often treat these conditions:

 Back Pain Treatment

-If you are struggling with back pain, physical therapy at SportsCare aims to provide both quick and long-term relief.
+If you are struggling with back pain, physical therapy at SportsCare & Armworks Physical and Hand Therapy aims to provide both quick and long-term relief.
 Our physical therapists have extensive experience treating a wide variety of back issues and will tailor your plan of care to best meet YOUR needs.
 At your first appointment, your physical therapist will perform a comprehensive physical evaluation; including discussing your concerns, goals, and medical history.
 Your PT will design a customized a back pain treatment program that may include:

 80% of adults experience back pain at some point in their lives.